zhuangyq008/aws-cloudwatch-cloudfront-alarm/README.md

 Note:
 - You can write a program to read all accounts under payer and write them automatically
+- You can write a program to automatically create sns based on configuration
 - payer_topic_name must be the same as the sns topic created in step 1
 - All LinkedAccount alerts will be sent to payer_topic_name
 - If send_linked_sns_flag is open, you need to create a LinkedAccount sns.
 The topic must be the same as linked_topic_name.
 This only sends alarms under this account.